Duce Staley: Carolina Panthers

 On February 1, 2023, Staley joined new head coach Frank Reich and the Carolina Panthers as the running backs coach and assistant head coach positions.
+On November 27, Staley was fired along with quarterbacks coach Josh McCown and head coach Frank Reich.

+Cleveland Browns

+On February 5, 2024, Staley officially joined the Cleveland Browns as their new running backs coach.

 Personal life

 Staley is married to Maria Steadman, with three daughters and four sons.
 He is a native of Columbia, South Carolina, which is where he resides during the offseason.
 He underwent an innovative rehabilitation period prior to the 2001 season to become the first skill position NFL player known to return from a Lisfranc injury.
 He annually holds The Duce Staley Football Camp at West Chester University in Chester County, Pennsylvania, which benefits several charities, including First Steps Program in South Carolina, the Variety Club, and Direct Care for Kids.
 He launched the Catch 22 Foundation to help single mothers.
 He donated $25,000 to South Carolina Governor Jim Hodges First Steps early childhood education program in 1999 to help improve education in the state.

-His son, Damani, plays linebacker for the South Carolina Gamecocks.
+His son, Damani, played linebacker for the South Carolina Gamecocks from 2018 to 2021.